tharinduyasantha/nodejs-docker-kubernetes-exmple/README.md

 - Skaffold installed for easy deployment and testing.
 - RabbitMQ setup either locally or in the cluster.
 - Rancher Desktop (This will smoothen the process of installing Docker and K8s)

-### Directory Structure
-The repository is structured as follows:

 ### Docker Configuration
 Each microservice has its own `Dockerfile` which defines how the Docker image for that service is built.
 The Dockerfiles include the application's dependencies and the command to run the application.